SarahAlphaSoftware/NotesApp/README.md

 ## NotesApp Overview

-The original overview for this app can be viewed here: [Sample 'Notes' Applicatoin - Overview](http://www.viddler.com/v/406e547d).
+The original overview for this app can be viewed here: [Sample 'Notes' Application - Overview](http://www.viddler.com/v/406e547d).

 ## NotesApp Styling